neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_OpenVibe_Docker_Readme.md

 ![noise](images/shorted_noise.jpg)

-If that looks good enough, now wire up 3 electrodes like so, 1 for a single channel + and - and 1 in the Gnd position:
+If that looks good enough, now wire up 3 electrodes like so, 2 for a single channel + and - slots and 1 in the Gnd position:

 ![test1](images/test1.jpg)